Lebedinskiy/terraform_route53_acm/README.md

+# Terraform file for AWS Route 53 and AWS ACM

 This terraform file will creates (CNAME record) subdomain named book using aws route 53 and make request certificate using AWS Certificate Manager with new name (book), write new CNAME record for certificate.